-Students are required to wear appropriate clothing and shoes according to the situation.
-Inappropriate clothing and appearance can be disruptive to the school program.
-The school administrator has the final authority over all dress issues that may arise.
+Students are required to wear clothing and shoes that are appropriate for a learning environment and that do not compromise the health and safety of the school community.
+Although a student's style of dress is an individual statement of who they are, the Collaborative has the right to restrict certain aspects of dress which are contrary to the mission of the school and disruptive to the environment.
+The principal or designee has the final authority over all dress issues that may arise.
 Students whose clothing/appearance is deemed to be inappropriate will be addressed by a staff member and a resolution will be presented.
 In the event that a student refuses to comply, the student will be sent home.
-While students are permitted to wear hats and other accessories during the school day, the principal reserves the right to revoke such privileges for any student who is not meeting the expectations of the school.